rkrstacic/Software-module-for-answering-questions-on-processes/README.md

 ## **:scroll: Features :scroll:**

-For a given JSON object that represents a set of business processes (all being linear in the nature) and training data that is oriented around those processes, the module is capable to answer the following question (for a specific business process):
+For a given JSON object that represents a set of business processes (all being linear in the nature) and training data that is oriented around these processes, the module is capable to answer the following question (for a specific business process):

 -   P1: What are all the tasks of the process
 -   P2: What is the duration of the process?